1datcodes/MTSS/README.md

     - Make the Nav bar editable
     - Make it possible to create new pages
     - Make it possible to divide a page into different segments

+- ## Version 1.0.1

+  - Added font selection
+  - Stylized the editor menu button
+  - Removed heading selection
+  - **Bug**:
+    - Website isn't properly hosted
+    - Mr. Paley will find us a mentor to do that
+  - **Todo**:
+    - Figure out a way to change text size or integrate headings
+    - Make the prompt for video and image upload look better